NET WORTH: $5.3 billion

-JEWISH FUNDING AREAS: Israel Advocacy & Policy, Community, Education & Youth, Religious
+JEWISH FUNDING AREAS: Youth Development and Education, Israel Advocacy & Policy, Culture, Community

 BACKGROUND: Bernard Marcus graduated from Rutgers University, where he studied to be pharmacist.
 After graduation, he moved from pharmacy to retail and helped run stores.
-In 1978, he and his co-worker Arthur Blank got fired from California hardware store Handy Dan and soon opened a rival retailer, The Home Depot.
+In 1978, he and his co-worker Arthur Blank got fired from Handy Dan, a California hardware store, and soon opened a rival retailer, The Home Depot.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)

 The Marcus Foundation does not provide a clear avenue of contact but below is an address: